ZhiGuangLu/qcs/README.md

 ```

-For more details and examples on the use of *QCS* see the documentation and example notebooks folder.
+For more details and examples on the use of *QCS* see the documentation and example folder.

 <img src="https://github.com/ZhiGuangLu/Load-Figures/blob/main/Qcs.png" width="735px">